 - Couples Therapy: Sometimes it can take nothing more than a number of sessions with an experienced counselor in order to identify and work through the issues in your marriage.
 You should always seek therapy or counseling sessions first before throwing in the towel.

 - Divorce: If the marriage is truly over because one partner is completely unwilling to work on the marriage or is abusive, then divorce might be your only option, especially if you are in a situation that feels unsafe for either you or your children.
+You could make sure that you pick a lawyer experienced with circumstances like yours.
+You might want to find an attorney experienced specifically in dealing with high value assets, for example.

 - Annulment: If you’re not sure how to annul a marriage, it might actually be an easier process than you think.
 Although you will have to wait a set amount of time to get a divorce, you may be able to get an annulment much sooner.
 This can be a faster process but it can be difficult to fulfill the criteria, so check with a lawyer before you start moving forward.